parallaxtv/ParallaxTV/README.md

 Contributions are welcome.

-If you find a bug or have a feature request:
+If you find a bug or have an idea for improving ParallaxTV:

 1. Open an Issue
-2. Describe the problem
+2. Describe the problem clearly
-3. Include screenshots if possible
+3. Include screenshots if applicable
-4. Include reproduction steps
+4. Provide reproduction steps
+5. Suggest improvements when possible

+Please check existing issues before creating duplicates.

 ---